jmtavares/yconoclast.github.io/_posts/2015-8-3-Why-I-Love-Window-Phone.md

 category: web
 ---

-Everyday someone asks my why I use **Windows Phone** devices, when I have other "better" alternatives like Android or Iphone.
+Everyday someone asks my why I use **Windows Phone** devices, when I have other "better" alternatives like Android or iPhone.
 I will point out some of the great things that Windows Phone devices have, maybe I can even convince someone to start using it :)

 Couple of things that I like about it **Windows Phone 8**: